KseniaJuravel/Museomics_Fungi/README.md

 Genomic DNA was extracted from the colonies using the ????? protocol previously described in ref. ???? or the ????
 Kit .
 The genomes were sequenced either at the ?????
 Platform of Institut ????, the Department ???? using the Illumina ??? sequencing technology.
 Paired-end reads of ???? bp were obtained.
 Reads have been deposited at the NCBI Sequence Read Archive under BioProject ID PRJN######.

+## The analysis of the whole-genome sequencing data

 Each set of paired-end reads was mapped against the ??? reference genome ??? haplotype ???  downloaded from the ???? database (version ?? ??Date) using the Bowtie2 Alignment tool, version 2.4.1 (Built on Fri Feb 28 17:23:43 UTC 2020).
 SAMtools samtools 1.9, Using htslib 1.9 and Picard tools version 1.70 (http://broadinstitute.github.io/picard) to filter, sort and convert SAM files.

 <details>